settlemint/docs/content/docs/blockchain-guides/avalanche/template-library/erc-20.md

 ### Sending a meta transaction to the ERC-20 contract

-Sending a meta transaction is slightly different than sending a regular transaction, but the template set comes with an example in which 10 tokens are transferred between two wallets without Matic.
+Sending a meta transaction is slightly different than sending a regular transaction, but the template set comes with an example in which 10 tokens are transferred between two wallets without Avax.

 First, to send meta transactions using the `forwarder`, we have to define three objects called `EIP712Domain`, `domain` and `types` as follows: